-About 15 years ago, my family and I were practicing Catholics.
+About 20 years ago, my family and I were practicing Catholics.
 I had been raised in the Catholic Church, but had fallen away at an early age.
 My wife had converted after our marriage.
-Her conversion, added to the fact that we were now raising two sons in the church, had renewed my interest in the church and in my own spiritual voyage.
+Her conversion, plus the fact that we were now raising two sons in the church, had renewed my interest in the church and in my own spiritual voyage.

 Having grown up either being Catholic or trying hard not to be, I was quite ignorant of other denominations.
 I was aware that they existed, but their histories, beliefs and the differences between them had no more meaning to me than the differences between channels on television.
 To me, there was simply Catholic and Not Catholic.

 One afternoon, our neighbors, who attended an Assembly of God church, invited us next door to a “small group fellowship.”
 I had no idea what this meant, exactly.
 I saw a yard full of people I didn’t know and their noisy children.
 I knew they were people that attended the same church, about which I knew nothing.